3 Days in Kraków, Poland

 Main Square - Old Town

-A good night’s sleep, a solid breakfast, and Krakow seemed much more appealing as we ventured out for the day with a more positive outlook.
-The Main Square, the largest medieval square in Europe, and a UNESCO World Heritage Site are indeed impressive with St. Mary's Basilica and the Cloth Hall.
+After a good night’s sleep and a solid breakfast, Kraków seemed much more appealing as we ventured out for the day with a more positive outlook.
+The Main Square, the largest medieval square in Europe and a UNESCO World Heritage Site, is indeed impressive, with St. Mary's Basilica and the Cloth Hall.

-It is also a tourist hub on steroids with brand-name chain stores, countless horse-drawn carriages, and tourist fluff.
-This undeniably takes away from the original medieval scene.
+It is also a tourist hub on steroids, with brand-name chain stores, countless horse-drawn carriages, and tourist fluff.
+This undeniably detracts from the original medieval scene.

 The Old Town and St. Mary's Basilica in Krakow Poland